persiyanov/persiyanov.github.io/_posts/2018-05-28-gsoc-first-weeks.md

 Initially, the problem I'm trying to solve was sounded like this: threads that train the model (workers) are highly optimized and therefore are blocked on `Queue.get` call [here](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/models/base_any2vec.py#L90) and wait until data producer threads (producers) fill the queue [here](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/models/base_any2vec.py#L125).

 In order to fix this, *multistream API* was proposed.
 The main idea is to read data in many threads instead of using single thread (call several [job producers](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/models/base_any2vec.py#L125) in parallel on different input streams).
 Then, user could split large data file into several parts and pass them as *input streams* to the model.
-Sounds great, but we can already see one subtle thing here:

-> Python doesn't allow to execute CPU-bound operations in parallel (it uses GIL, which prevents this).
-Therefore, if our `_job_producer` loop is more CPU-bound than IO-bound, our multistream optimization may not lead to performance boost.

 ## Single stream benchmarking